 As Facebook has three diverse customer segments, each segment will perceive the brand’s value in a different way.
-That said, let’s divide value proposition by segment:
+That said, let’s divide the value proposition by segment:

 - For users: the greatest benefit is to keep in touch with family and friends, via text and picture posting, and by interactions through comments and direct messages.
 This is especially relevant for the ones who travel a lot or live far from their loved ones.
-Other advantage is the availability of entertainment and information.
-Facebook is useful both for those who want to get entertained by the lives of their acquaintances, and for people who use it as a source of news and current affairs.
+Another advantage is the availability of entertainment and information.
+Facebook is useful both for those who want to get entertained by the lives of their acquaintances and for people who use it as a source of news and current affairs.

 - For advertisers: the possibility of targeted campaigns, focused on their particular target audience, has been of great value for brands.
 By achieving greater penetration in its main audience, companies also get greater engagement in their customer segment of interest.
 Another relevant point, especially for small businesses or young companies is that the tools to advertise on Facebook are quite simple, in the best “do it yourself” style, which reduces the need to hire someone to develop their own advertising content.